-To provide better service to our customers, we renovate our pachinko halls from time to time and purchase new pachinko and pachislot machines.
+To provide better service to our customers, we often purchase new pachinko and pachislot machines.
 Therefore, pachislot machines that are no longer used are discarded.
-To avoid causing excessive harm to the environment by producing hazardous and non-hazardous waste, our Group temporarily stores these pachinko and pachislot machines in our warehouse.
-We then sell such obsolete machines to trade-in dealers (who usually sell these machines to other companies) or recyclers (who dismantle these machines for reusage of parts) in line with regulations relating to second-hand pachinko and pachislot machines and market trends.
+To avoid causing excessive harm to the environment by producing hazardous and non-hazardous waste, the Group temporarily stores these pachinko and pachislot machines in our warehouse.
+We then sell such obsolete machines to trade-in dealers (who usually resell these machines to other companies) or recyclers (who dismantle these machines for reusage of parts) in line with regulations relating to second-hand pachinko and pachislot machines and market trends.